andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 - Strain is often caused by certain spells, poisons, privation, or healing.
 A target @ max Strain cannot benefit from anything that would increase their Strain above their max.
 Being forced above Max System Strain is lethal.
 - A decent night's rest typically removes 1 point of Strain.

-### INSTANT DEATH (K.C.)
+### INSTANT DEATH
 Being reduced to ≤ 0HP by a heavy attack (boulders, cannonfire) = instant death.

 ### POISONS & DISEASE
 Phys Save to avoid.
-Possible Effects: HP Loss, Hallucination, Increased Strain, Death, Debuf… Lingering maladies may require multiple Saves over time to remove.
+Possible Effects: HP Loss, Hallucination, Increased Strain, Death, Debuff… Lingering maladies may require multiple Saves over time to remove.
 Failure = worsening effects or death.

 ### FALLING
 1d6 damage per 10' of fall. ½ if done in a controlled manner w/ a successful Exert Check (DC 7 + 1 per every 10').